Predicate (grammar): Modern theories of syntax

 Some theories of syntax adopt a subject-predicate distinction.
-For instance, a textbook phrase structure grammar typically divides an English declarative sentence (S) into a noun phrase (NP) and verb phrase (VP).
+For instance, a phrase structure grammar textbook typically divides an English declarative sentence (S) into a noun phrase (NP) and verb phrase (VP).
 The subject NP is shown in green, and the predicate VP in blue.
 Languages with more flexible word order (often called nonconfigurational languages) are often also treated differently in phrase structure approaches.

 On the other hand, dependency grammar rejects the binary subject-predicate division and places the finite verb as the root of the sentence.
 The matrix predicate is marked in blue, and its two arguments are in green.
 While the predicate cannot be construed as a constituent in the formal sense, it is a catena.
 Barring a discontinuity, predicates and their arguments are always catenae in dependency structures.

 Some theories of grammar accept both a binary division of sentences into subject and predicate while also giving the head of the predicate a special status.
 In such contexts, the term predicator is used to refer to that head.